Overview

 Decades ago, scientists established a correlation between hyperthermia and neural tube defects.
 Studies in animals and humans show a strong correlation between hyperthermia and neural tube defects.
 Hyperthermia occurs when you have an elevated core temperature for a prolonged time.

 The big question is whether hyperthermia can occur during hot yoga.
 An American Council on Exercise study took a group of participants who swallowed a core body temperature sensor.
-Researchers could remotely monitor core temperatures while participants went through a 60-minute yoga class in a room heated to 70 °Fahrenheit (21.1 °Celsius).
-Then 24 hours later, the same participants went through a yoga class in a room heated to 92 °F (33.3 °C).
+Researchers could remotely monitor core temperatures while participants underwent a 60-minute yoga class in a room heated to 70 °Fahrenheit (21.1 °Celsius).
+Then, 24 hours later, the same participants underwent a yoga class in a room heated to 92 °F (33.3 °C).
 The researchers did not find a difference in the core temperature increase between the two rooms.
-The highest recorded temperature of all of the participants was 102.4 °F, which is just over the 102 °F (38.9 °C) threshold that we prefer to keep temperatures below during pregnancy.
+The highest recorded temperature of all participants was 102.4 F, just over the 102 °F (38.9 °C) threshold that we prefer to keep temperatures below during pregnancy.
 In a room heated to a temperature higher than 92 °F (33.3 °C), it is possible you could see more of an increase in core temperature.

 Please discuss practicing yoga in a heated environment with your doctor or midwife.
-If you are comfortable and continue heated yoga during pregnancy, please keep in mind that you should leave the room and cool off if you feel like you are overheated.
-In addition, being in hotter temperatures and perspiration require that you drink additional fluids to stay hydrated.
+If you are comfortable and continue heated yoga during pregnancy, please remember to leave the room and cool off if you feel overheated.
+In addition, being in hotter temperatures and perspiration requires drinking additional fluids to stay hydrated.

 Warning Signs